huggingface/hub-docs/docs/hub/webhooks.md

 If you need to increase the number of triggers for your webhook, contact us at website@huggingface.co.

+## Testing webhooks

+In case you do not have an HTTPS endpoint/URL to use, you can try out public tools for webhook testing.
+These tools act as catch-all (captures all requests) sent to them and gives 20 OK.
+[Beeceptor](https://beeceptor.com/) is one such tool that you can use to create a temporary HTTP endpoint and review the incoming payload.
+Another such tool is [Webhook.site](https://webhook.site/).

 ## Debugging webhooks

-Go in the activity tab for your webhook, there you will see the list of recent events.
+You can easily find recently generated events for your webhooks.
+Open the activity tab for your webhook, there you will see the list of recent events.

  ![image.png](https://s3.amazonaws.com/moonup/production/uploads/1671035382840-61d2f90c3c2083e1c08af22d.png)

-You will see the HTTP status code and the payload of past events.
-You can replay those events by clicking on the `replay` button!
+Here you can review the HTTP status code and the payload of the generated events.
+Additionally, you can replay these events by clicking on the `replay` button!

-When changing the target URL or secret of a webhook, replaying an event will send the payload to the updated URL.
+Note: When changing the target URL or secret of a webhook, replaying an event will send the payload to the updated URL.